tanishk15sharma/logic-BUILD-questions/README.md

 # logic-BUILD-questions
+Practice makes programming perfect.

-some advanced and intermediate logic-BUILD questions solved
+some advance and intermediate logic-BUILD questions solved using JAVASCRIPT. you can look over the files practiced map,loops,objects,operators and etc.

+some mock questions solved⬇️

 QUESTIONS of 3 mocks :